ArsArmandi/hipCOMP-core/README.md

 # hipCOMP-CORE

-hipCOMP CORE is a library for fast lossless compression/decompression on the GPU which contains the algorithm implementation.
+hipCOMP CORE is a library for fast lossless compression/decompression on AMD MI series GPUs.

-The code is based on ``nvCOMP`` release branch [``branch-2.1``](https://github.com/NVIDIA/nvcomp/tree/branch-2.1).
+The code is based on ``nvCOMP`` release branch [``branch-2.2``](https://github.com/NVIDIA/nvcomp/tree/branch-2.2).
+GPU implementations of algorithms like DEFLATE, GDEFLATE, ANS, and zSTD that have been later introduced as part of nvCOMP's proprietary releases are not part of this repo (yet).

 ## Build From Source